gandhi56/gandhi56.github.io/md/econ102/lec1.md

   * Problems:
     1. How to add up unique goods and services into one measure of productivity?
     2. Not double counting intermediate goods and services that go into final goods and services
-  * Refined definition: GDP is the sum of the market value ($) of all final goods and services produced within a country in a given period of time.
+  * Refined definition: GDP is the sum of the market value (dollars) of all final goods and services produced within a country in a given period of time.
   * But some units are not constant over time.
-CAD$20 is not the same as CAD$20 after a year.
+CAD 20 is not the same as CAD 20 after a year.
   * Only count the final good and services.
 Intermediate goods are produced goods used by someone else to produce another good or service.
 Final goods and services are nonintermediate goods and services.
   * produced within a country, company producing a good/service in Canada counts towards Canada's GDP.
   * Given period of time: usually annual